 Q: How will I know that I have accumulated enough CEEs to meet SAC’s requirements?

 A: You must accumulate 45 CEEs over each 3-year cycle.
 We recommend that members document their continuing education activities throughout each cycle and regularly check the total number of CEEs they have accumulated.
 Use our CEE Tracking Form to keep track of CEEs you have earned and those you still require.

 Q: How will SAC know that I have completed 45 CEEs?

-A: At the end of each 3-year cycle, we will ask you to submit a Declaration of Clinical Certification Maintenance (available in autumn 2016).
+A: At the end of each 3-year cycle, we will ask you to submit a Declaration of Clinical Certification Maintenance.
 Submitting this declaration is equivalent to swearing on oath that you are telling the truth about the CEEs you have earned.
 SAC holds its clinically certified members to the highest professional standard, and as such, trusts members to declare their compliance truthfully.
 Members who have declared their compliance but are found to be non-compliant through an audit will be decertified.

 Q: If I submit my CEE Tracking Form to SAC, will SAC enter this information into my CEE records and track the CEEs I have accumulated?

 A: No. As of February 1, 2016, members will no longer report CEEs directly to SAC.
 We encourage you to use the CEE Tracking Form to monitor your continuing education activities and to save a copy of this form in your own files, along with proof of your participation (e.g., certificates of attendance).